Medical Services

 What about stunt coverage?

-For stunt work, we provide enhanced medical coverage with additional personnel and equipment as required.
-Our medics coordinate with stunt coordinators to understand specific risks and prepare accordingly.
+For stunt work, we add extra medical cover with more staff and gear as needed.
+Our medics plan with the stunt coordinators to grasp each risk and prepare to match.

 Related Services